senff/WordPress-Bordered-Blocks/readme.txt

 == Changelog ==

+= 1.1.5 =
+* Adjusted some code to better adhere to plugin standards.

 = 1.1.4 =
 * Removed the ON/OFF toggle in the editor since it was not working with WordPress 6.6.2